 The Belem waterfront is a historic neighborhood that is located 6 miles west of the city center, easily accessible via metro or by tram 15 from Parc do Commercio.
 It is the home of some of Lisbon’s historical monuments, museums, Pasteis de Belém, and a trendy Portuguese tart place—a beautiful neighborhood to enjoy a day out there.

 The tower is located on the northern bank of the Tagus river, built between 1514 and 1520 as part of the Tagus inlet defense system to protect the kingdom’s capital in the 16th century.
 The Tower of Belem is definitely a masterpiece of Portugal and is classified by UNESCO as a ‘Cultural Heritage of Humanity.’

 The 170 ft (52 m) tall Monument of the Discoveries is a remarkable structure designed to celebrate the Age of Discoveries in Portugal.
 The monument is made up.
 This monument is located in the Belem district, north of Tagus river, 6 miles west of Lisbon city center, and close to other attractions such as Jeronimos Monastery.

 The Jerónimos Monastery, a UNESCO World Heritage site, is one of the most visited sites in Lisbon.
 So soon you get off from tram 15 at Belem stop, the landmark is right there.
 This magnificent monastery and a true architectural masterpiece are not to be missed.
 It’s impossible not to be impressed with all the 500 years old craftsmanship!

 Explore MAAT (Museum of Art, Architecture & Technology)

-Since you are visiting Belem District, it’s a great idea to visit the MAAT – Museum of Art, Architecture, and Technology.
-Beautifully located next to the river a great opportunity for photographers especially from outside during sunset.
+Since you are visiting Belem District, visiting the MAAT – Museum of Art, Architecture, and Technology is a great idea.
+Beautifully located next to the river an excellent opportunity for photographers, especially from outside, during sunset.

 Visit Time Out Market For Lunch